profgaelle/profgaelle-website2020/content/publication/vallee-tourangeau2022/index.md

 +++
-title = "Peer reviewers’ dilemmas: a qualitative exploration of decisional conﬂict in the evaluation of grant applications in the medical humanities and social sciences" date = 2022-03-04T00:00:00 draft = false
+title = "Peer reviewers’ dilemmas: a qualitative exploration of decisional conflict in the evaluation of grant applications in the medical humanities and social sciences" date = 2022-03-04T00:00:00 draft = false